An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: The -Bilaplacian Equation

-admits a viscosity solution $v\in C^{2,\alpha}(B_R)$. \end{theorem} \begin{proof} In the proof of the previous theorem, the vicosity solutions $w_\epsilon$ have H{\"o}lder norm that depends only on the H{\"o}lder norm of $f(x)$.
-By the Arzela-Ascoli theorem, the $w_\epsilon$ converge uniformly to a function $w\in C^{0,\alpha}(B_R)$ that is a viscosity solution of the unperturbed equation
+have $\beta$-H{\"o}lder norm that depends only on the $\alpha$-H{\"o}lder norm of $f(x)$.
+By the Arzela-Ascoli theorem, there is a subsequence of $w_\epsilon$ converging uniformly to a function $w\in C^{0,\beta}(B_R)$ that is a viscosity solution of the unperturbed equation

-Finally, solving the corresponding Poisson equation yields our desired solution $v\in C^{2,\alpha}(B_R)$. \end{proof} Finally, we deal with the homogeneous Navier Boundary Value Problem: \begin{theorem} Let $\Omega$ be a $C^2$ bounded domain, and let $g$ be a continuous function on $\overline{\Omega}$.
-Then the Navier Boundary Value Problem:
+Finally, solving the corresponding Poisson equation yields our desired solution $v\in C^{2,\alpha}(B_R)\cap C(\overline{B_R})$. \end{proof} Finally, we deal with the homogeneous Navier boundary value problem: \begin{theorem} Let $\Omega$ be a $C^2$ bounded domain, and let $g$ be a continuous function on $\overline{\Omega}$.
+Then the Navier boundary value problem:

 admits a unique classical solution $v$ that is precisely the solution to the Dirichlet problem $\Delta v=0$ in $\Omega$, $v=g$ on $\partial \Omega$. \end{theorem} \begin{proof} The problem